Training and Development

 So, as soon as you've covered the basic work-related skills training that is much described in this section - focus on enabling learning and development for people as individuals - which extends the range of development way outside traditional work skills and knowledge, and creates far more exciting, liberating, motivational opportunities - for people and for employers.

 Rightly organisations are facing great pressure to change these days - to facilitate and encourage whole-person development and fulfilment - beyond traditional training.

-As with this website as a whole, this training guide is oriented chiefly around what's good for people, rather than chiefly what's profitable for organizations.
+As with this website as a whole, this training guide is oriented chiefly around what's good for people, rather than chiefly what's profitable for organisations.

-The reason for this is that in terms of learning, training and development, what's good for people is good for the organizations in which they work.
-What's good for people's development is good for organizational performance, quality, customer satisfaction, effective management and control, and therefore profits too.
+The reason for this is that in terms of learning, training and development, what's good for people is good for the organisations in which they work.
+What's good for people's development is good for organisational performance, quality, customer satisfaction, effective management and control, and therefore profits too.

-This is central to a fairly balanced Psychological Contract in employment organizations.
+This is central to a fairly balanced Psychological Contract in employment organisations.

 Profit is an outcome of managing and developing people well.
 People and their development enable profit.
 Enable people and you enable profit.

 Organisations which approach training and development from this standpoint inevitably foster people who perform well and progress, and, importantly, stay around for long enough to become great at what they do, and to help others become so.